broadinstitute/cell-health/README.md

 | pH3 | Cell division | Cell cycle |
 | gH2Ax | DNA damage | Cell cycle |

-We hypothesized that we can use unbiased and high dimensional Cell Painting profiles to predict the readouts of each individual assay.
+We hypothesized that we can use unbiased and high dimensional Cell Painting profiles to predict cell health readouts.

 ## Approach

-This overview figure outlines the Cell Health assay, the Cell Painting assay, and our machine learning approach.
+This overview figure outlines the Cell Health assays, the Cell Painting assay, and our machine learning approach.

 ![approach](https://raw.githubusercontent.com/broadinstitute/cell-health/master/media/approach.png)

 > Data processing and modeling approach.
-> (a) Example images and workflow from the Cell Health assay.
+> (a) Example images and workflow from the Cell Health assays.
 > We apply a series of manual gating strategies (see Methods) to isolate cell subpopulations and to generate cell health readouts for each perturbation.
 > (top) In the “Cell Cycle” panel, in each nucleus we measure Hoechst, EdU, PH3, and gH2AX.
 > (bottom) In the “Cell Viability” panel, we capture digital phase contrast images, measure Caspase 3/7, DRAQ7, CellROX, and (b) Example Cell Painting image across five channels, plus a merged representation across channels.